tilt-dev/company/product-development/README.md

 ## Picking an epic to work on
 When a Tilt engineer is free, they should pick a high priority epic to work on and make themself the sole owner of the epic.
 The engineer should find other folks to collaborate on the epic as needed, but they are the [DRI](https://medium.com/@mmamet/directly-responsible-individuals-f5009f465da4) (directly responsible individual) for driving the epic to completion.
 There should be at most one owner on any epic, and the owner is the DRI.

 The epic may have a fairly broad initial business problem.
-The engineer(s) should carve out and define a smaller problem, and spec out a solution that can be accomplished within **7 working days**.
+The engineer(s) should carve out and define a smaller problem, and spec out a solution that can be accomplished within a target of **7 working days** (counted from when the epic moves into `In Progress`, more below on states).
 (If the solution cannot be finished within 7 days, keep reducing scope.)
 The epic description should be updated with the smaller scope and success criteria, and the engineer(s) should create additional epics and/or stories to capture the future work.

 The purpose of a single epic is **not** to completely solve a business problem.
 Rather, completing an epic should likely achieve incremental progress at addressing a single problem, adding incremental user value as a result.
 In some cases, any realized user value may only appear in future epics.